jmcameron/attachments/attachments_component/admin/help/en-GB/plugin_manual/source/index.rst

     return true;

 where the 'PC' tag is for the *Parent Component*, 'OBJ' is the class of the the content item, and 'VIEW' is the name of the view.
+Note that some versions of Attachments have these lines aready present, but commented out.
+Just uncomment these lines.

 Refresh the frontpage (or whichever page contains the content item).
 Look for the diagnostic line beginning with 'PC' just after your content item.
 Make a